sfc-gh-sdaun/Snowflake_Intelligence_Web_Content_Analysis/README.md

 # Use Snowflake Intelligence for Web Content Analysis
 Test the comprehensive capabilities of Snowflake Intelligence, with a focus on web content analysis

 This repository is a shortened version of the following [repository](https://github.com/NickAkincilar/Snowflake_AI_DEMO/blob/main/README.md), by Nick Akincilar.
-Take a look at the full repository if you are interested to explore more capabilities of Snowflake Intelligence.
+Take a look at the full repository if you are interested in exploring more capabilities of Snowflake Intelligence.

 **Copy, Paste, Run & Done in less than 10 mins!**